B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Any act by which you offer goods acquired in government factions
 - Providing information that you acquire in the faction you belong to (example: information from the police when an illegal location is raided) through OOC communication channels (discord, whatsapp, etc.)
 - Storage of faction equipment in personal vehicles or houses
+- Releasing a detainee (regardless of whether they possess illegal items or not) from police custody without a strong and well-established IC reason or any prior roleplay that justifies the action.
+(The release must not be based on OOC information or OOC friendships.) - If you are suspected of such an act of corruption and cannot prove a valid IC relationship or reason between you and the detainee, you will be sanctioned accordingly.

 <span style="color: red">Sanctions:</span> ban 3-7 days depending on severity without the right to pay for unban + 20 Fanction Punish (you will not be able to enter another faction or gang for 20 days) + faction blacklist